top of page

 Twins

 These two babies ended up at our sanctuary after their mother had died giving birth to them.
 The farmer who had owned them wanted them to go to a loving home after she had raised and bottle fed them.
 They were straight away adopted by Little Boy Blue who saw a kindred spirit in his fellow Dorpers.
 They were so lucky because he is the leader of the flock!
 So they did not endure the normal love bumps and head butts from the flock to integrate into the pecking order.
-Sadly, Clyde was bitten by a snake and after a battle we lost him.
-Bonnie stayed close by and we made sure she got the chance to say good bye to him before he was cremated.
-We were worried about how she would cope without her beloved Clyde, but Little Boy Blue to the rescue again, they are together all the time.
+Sadly, Clyde was bitten by a snake a year after he arrived and after a valiant battle we lost him.
+Bonnie stayed close by and we made sure she got the chance to say goodbye to him before he was cremated.
+We were worried about how she would cope without her beloved Clyde, but Little Boy Blue to the rescue again, she stayed close by his protection.
+Many years later in 2025 Bonnie passed away despite all efforts by Lynne and the vet.
+This darling girl is so missed everyday.
+She loved being brushed by all the visitors and had the cheekiest nature.

 Despite their reputation as being simple “followers”, sheep are intelligent animals with incredible memories.
 In nature, sheep travel long distances in complex, close-knit families.
 Each herd will cooperate and stay together for survival and protection, similar to many other animal species who travel together in packs.